 Harold Clarke and Aidan O’Flanagan (eds.), 75 years of giving, The Friends of the National Collections of Ireland, works of art donated by the Friends to the Public Collections of Ireland(Dublin, 1999).

-A beautiful publication celebrating 75 years of the Friends of the National Collections of Ireland is now available, Read it Here.
+This beautiful publication celebrating 75 years of the Friends of the National Collections of Ireland can be read Here.

 Officers and Council;

 Patron The President of Ireland, Mr Michael D. Higgins

 Honorary Treasurer Dr Michael Burns

 Ms Geraldine O'Connor

 Mr. Dermott Barrett, Ms Mia Craig, Dr Jennifer Goff,